severity1/terraform-cloud-mcp/README.md

 ### Run Management Tools

-Tools for managing Terraform plan and apply operations:
+Tools for managing Terraform runs (plan, apply, and other operations):

 - `create_run(organization, workspace_name, ...)`
   Create and queue a Terraform run in a workspace